hgrotzin/nback/README.md

 Subject key responses
 --------------------
 Keys pressed can be edited in the code itself.
 Current target keys are 1 (right-handed index finger button box press) and 4 (left-handed index finger button box press).
 Space bar moves through the instructions and + moves through the trigger slide (space bar will also move past this slide for ease of testing/starting task outside of scanner - can remove this when task is ready for scanner runs to avoid human error).

-Stimuli are loaded into a local dictionary before the task begins so as not to affect the task timing during the actual trials.

 Output
 ------